Build to Launch

-Best MCP Servers for Claude Code: Replace Your Workflow, Keep Your Brain
+Best MCP Servers for Claude Code: 16 MCPs to Transform your Work

-Research, sell, build, publish, debug — without breaking your chain of thought.
+Use these MCPs to do research, sell, build, publish, debug.
+Without breaking your chain of thought.

 I’m an AI builder and vibe coder whose attention is spread across everything: writing articles, creating products, managing a community, selling on Gumroad, researching, coding, publishing across platforms.
 All of it, every day.

-🎁 Towards the end: claim the free MCPs you can install today, starter configs by role, and a curated directory of 70+ verified servers.
+🎁 At the end: my complete .mcp.json config, 5 starter configs by role, and a directory of 70+ verified servers.

 Hi, I’m Jenny 👋